 Given that 45 million people are being excluded from the credit system because of insufficient data, it follows that there should be some interest in having them show up on credit systems.

 That has now begun to happen because of a new generation of credit scoring programs.

 Credit reports increasingly include rent, utilities, and telephone payment histories.
 FICO began incorporating utility payment data in 2015 from an Equifax database of telecommunications and utilities providers.Click to see today's rates (Jun 28th, 2017)

 Even if you have too little data on your traditional mortgage credit report, you can still qualify for a mortgage.
 Fannie Mae's guidelines, for example, state, "If one or more borrowers do not have a credit score due to insufficient credit, the lender must establish an acceptable nontraditional credit profile."

-For these loans, underwriters must obtain rental payment histories, utility payment histories, and even regular deposits to a savings account can be used to show financial responsibility.
+For these loans, underwriters must obtain rental payment histories and utility payment histories.
+Even regular deposits to a savings account show financial responsibility.

-(Suggestion: Always keep at least your last 12 rent payment checks so they can be provided to a mortgage lender, just in case your landlord does not provide data to credit reporting agencies.)
+(Suggestion: Always keep at least your last 12 rent payment checks so they can be provided to a mortgage lender.
+Your landlord does not provide data to credit reporting agencies.)

 Manually-underwritten loans are subject to stricter guidelines, however.
 In addition,Â if the borrower usesÂ nontraditional credit to qualify, he or sheÂ must complete pre-purchase homeownership education.

 If you sufferÂ from low credit scores, checkÂ again to see if they have improved.
 Ask how non-traditional credit is handled.
 Offer to provide canceled checks, invoices and bills as necessary.
 Of course, you should hold onto such documentation in case lenders want to see it.